Optimal Decision Rules when Payoffs are Partially Identified: Optimal Decisions and Their Implementation

-\paragraph{Unknown $\boldsymbol P$.} When the DM does not know $P$, the DM's decision will be data-dependent.
-For a decision rule $\delta_n : \mc X^n \to \mc D$, the DM incurs \emph{frequentist (or average) maximum risk}
+\paragraph{Unknown $\boldsymbol \mu$.} Here the DM uses the data $X^n$ to learn about $\mu$ before choosing $d \in \mc D$.
+We treat $R(d,\mu)$ as a loss function for the DM's ex-ante problem.
+For a decision rule $\delta_n$, the DM incurs ex-ante risk

-where $\E_P[\,\cdot\,]$ denotes expectation with respect to $X^n \sim F_{n,P}$.
-Our goal is to construct decision rules that use the data efficiently, in the sense that their average maximum risk is as close to that of the oracle over a range of data-generating processes.
+where $\E_\mu[\,\cdot\,]$ denotes expectation with respect to $X^n \sim P_{n,\mu}$.
+Our goal is to construct sequences $\{\delta_n\}$ of decision rules that use the data efficiently, so that criterion (\ref{eq:amr}) is minimized in large samples over a range of data-generating processes.

-Following \cite{HiranoPorter2009}, we use a local asymptotic framework based on perturbations to the data-generating process of the same order as sampling variation.
-The idea of this asymptotic framework is that, although asymptotic, it should well approximate the DM's finite-sample problem in which $P$ is unknown.
+To simplify exposition, we consider parametric models in the rest of this section and defer discussion of semiparametric models to Section~\ref{sec:semiparametric}.
+Following \cite{HiranoPorter2009}, we work in a local asymptotic framework centered at a fixed $\mu_0 \in \mathcal M \subseteq \mathbb R^K$ and parameterized by a local parameter $h = \sqrt n(\mu - \mu_0)$ ranging over $\mathbb R^K$.
+As $h$ is not consistently estimable, this asymptotic framework is designed to mimic the finite-sample problem faced by the researcher, where $\mu$ is not known with certainty.
+We let $P_{n,h}$ denote the distribution of $X^n$ when $\mu = \mu_0 + h/\sqrt n$ and let $\E_{n,h}$ denote expectation under $P_{n,h}$.

-Formally, fix any limiting $P_0 \in \mc P$ and let $P_{n,h} = P_0 + h/\sqrt n$ denote its local perturbation by $h \in \mb R^K$ for a sample of size $n$.
-For the asymptotic analysis it is convenient to express the frequentist maximum risk in excess of the oracle risk (the infeasible first-best) when $P_{n,h}$ is the true reduced-form parameter.
-We scale the excess risk by $\sqrt{n}$ to ensure the large-sample limit is not degenerate.
+We rank decision rules by their ex-ante risk in excess of the oracle.
+We scale excess risk by $\sqrt n$ so that the large-sample limit is not degenerate.
+This leads to the criterion

-which is non-negative, and where the limit exists for large class $\mb D$ of decision rules whose asymptotic behavior is well-defined---see Section \ref{sec:optimality}.
-This {\em asymptotic frequentist maximum risk} depends on the perturbation parameter $h$.
-Integrating over $h$ yields the {\em asymptotic average maximum risk} criterion: